analytics-club-iitm/Paper-Archive/Papers/Policy Gradient Methods for Reinforcement Learning with Function Approximation/Policy Gradient Methods for Reinforcement Learning with Function Approximation.md

 ## Policy gradient approximation :

-In the abpve equation , Q_{pi} is not normally and is approximated by a function approximator (neural network)
+In the above equation , Q_{pi} is not normally and is approximated by a function approximator (neural network)

 Let